Skip to content

 Ports

-Port configs in BPQNode aren't too complicated.
+Port configuration blocks in BPQNode aren't too complicated.
 A common Gotcha is that you configure a port specific broadcast and end up double-broadcasting, both the node master broadcast and the port specific one.

 KISS